PandaTechAM/be-lib-sharedkernel/Readme.md

 - **SignalR Extensions** for adding simple SignalR or distributed SignalR backed with Redis.
 - **OpenTelemetry**: Metrics, traces, and logs with Prometheus support.
 - **Health Checks**: Startup validation and endpoints for monitoring.
+- **ValidationHelper**: A collection of regex-based validators for common data formats.
 - Various **Extensions and Utilities**, including enumerable, string, dictionary and queryable extensions.

 ## Prerequisites